Lifesharing Through Family Living

 Admission Criteria:

-Individuals seeking admission must have a diagnosis of mental retardation prior to the age of 18.
+Individuals seeking admission must have a diagnosis of an intellectual disability prior to the age of 18.
 Generally individuals are able to self-preserve meaning able to evacuate with minimal or no assistance in response to a fire alarm.

 How to Access Service: